pypsa-meets-earth/pypsa-earth/doc/optimization.rst

    capacities.

--  The second line of the objective function represents the *operational cost* (fuel cost for the gas turbine).
+-  The second line of the objective function represents the *operational cost* (fuel cost for the gas generator).

--  Constraints enforce energy balance and technical limits.
+-  The equality constraint enforces the energy balance, i.e. the sum of generation must match the demand.

+- The inequality constraints enforce the technical limits.
+The gas production is bounded by the gas generator size, while the PV production is bounded by the PV size and irradiance availability.
+  Both productions must be positive (generators cannot act like loads).

-Since capacities are part of the decision variables, this is a *capacity expansion model*: it optimizes both design and operation.
+Since capacities are part of the decision variables, this is a capacity expansion model: it optimizes both design and operation.
+Here, design refers to the sizing phase, i.e. the choice of the optimal installed capacities for the system components, while operation determines their temporal dispatch.
 A realistic example could be the evolution of the European power system in 2050 under specific technical, economic, or environmental assumptions.

+.. _sec-economic-dispatch-problem:
 Economic dispatch problem
 =========================